zanyraspi/home-assistant-addons/README.md

  ### [Sonarr](./sonarr4k)
-TV organizer/manager for usenet and torrent users.
-Custom Addon to add a duplicate instance of Sonarr to handle 4K content download.
+Sonarr is a PVR for Usenet and BitTorrent users.
+This is a custom Addon to add a duplicate instance of Sonarr to handle 4K content download.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]